spotlightpa/poor-richard/content/news/2022-09-15-SPLCOVERAGEGUIDE.md

 <div id="spl-find"></div>

 All of Spotlight PA’s election coverage will be available on our site and will be shared with our more than 90 newsroom partners across the state.
-In mid-September, we will launch Spotlight PA’s new Election Center with a voter toolbox, key dates, a feed of election-related stories, an interactive sample ballot, and a campaign finance tracker.
-Stay tuned for that announcement.
+We have also launched <a href="https://www.spotlightpa.org/elections" target="_blank">Spotlight PA’s new Election Center</a> with a voter toolbox, key dates, a feed of election-related stories, an interactive sample ballot, and a campaign finance tracker.

 If you’re subscribed to one of our newsletters, you’ll also get periodic Voter Alerts letting you know about our latest coverage, key developments, and important upcoming dates.
 If you’re not yet subscribed, you can do so at <a href="http://spotlightpa.org/newsletters">spotlightpa.org/newsletters</a>.